edilbertjaguimit/react-18-starter-kit/README.md

-# 🧪 React Vite Starter Kit
+# 🧪 React Vite Starter Kit (TypeScript)

-✨ A sleek, ready-to-use React template powered by Vite, packed with modern libraries and best practices to kickstart your web app development.
+✨ A sleek, ready-to-use React template powered by Vite, packed with modern libraries and best practices to kickstart your TypeScript-based web app development.
-_📌 Note: This is just my opinion, not an expert in React or Vite.
+_📌 Note: This is just my opinion, not an expert.
 I've created this setup based on my learning experience!_

 ---